 do only pieces of the Ghost Falls trail, rather than riding the whole

 thing.
 This page will attempt to explain some of those connections and

-Ghost Falls has a trailhead on the Corner Canyon Road.
+Ghost Falls has a trailhead at its upper end on the Corner Canyon Road.
 But everybody,

 Falls trail itself is 1.6 miles in length, running from the Canyon